Imran4424/Data-Structure/readme.md

    - Write a program to check if the queue is empty using an array.
 6. **Check if Full:**
    - Write a program to check if the queue is full using an array.
-7. **Display Queue:**
-   - Write a program to display all elements in a queue using an array.

 #### 2. Advanced Operations